ossd-sp22/project-evaluation/pokemon_showdown_evaluation.md

 ## Summary assessment
-__How friendly is this project for beginner contributors?__ This project I would say is not friendly for beginners.
+__How friendly is this project for beginner contributors?__ I would say this project is not beginner-friendly.
 They seem to be primarily looking for code contributions, but there are occasionally translation and database updates to be made.
 There is a document specifically for [Ideas for New Developers](https://github.com/smogon/pokemon-showdown/issues/2444) for pointers on where to begin.

 __Do the maintainers respond helpfully to questions in issues?__ Yes!
 Everyone seems friendly.